Damir Hoyka: Fotosofia

-On the base of the essay Fotosofia, in 1996 Hoyka started the Fotosofia annual seven-day photo seminar, sharing the ideas from the essay with fifteen seminarists he chooses via contest."Modna fotografija kroz objektive 15 fotografa'", tportal.hr (retrieved 11 March 2014)"Fotosofia 8 – Exhibition Day", tportal.hr (retrieved 10 July 2013.)
+On the base of the essay Fotosofia, in 1996 Hoyka started the Fotosofia annual seven-day photo seminar, sharing the ideas from the essay with fifteen seminarists he chooses via contest.
 The seminar is conceived as a combination of photo theory and photo praxis, including photo shootings of different genres and guest lecturers from disciplines directly and indirectly connected with photography.